 Please click on the following link to view the fees for the different types of passport application: http://www.philembassy.no/consular-services/schedule-of-fees-price-list.
 Kindly note that if executing any related affidavits, the fees for affidavits are separate from that for the Report of Marriage/Birth.

 Yes.
-In addition to sending your documents, please include a self-addressed envelope that we will use to send you back your personal copy of the Report of Marriage/Birth.
-When depositing fees in our bank account, please also include the appropriate fee for return postage.
+In addition to sending your documents, please include a self-addressed, self-stamped envelope that we will use to send you back your personal copy of the Report of Marriage/Birth.
+Please pay the appropriate fees via bank transfer to our account.

 You may request a copy directly from the PSA in the Philippines 3 to 6 months after filing the Report of Marriage/Birth.
 Please visit the website of the PSA for more information: https://psa.gov.ph/